iarxm/bpad/index.md

 | 06:22    | Photo shoot at cliffs          |
 | 06:30    | Begin paddle route from cliffs |

-#### Charting

-Via navigation assistance with Navionics Boating app or as backup a compass.

 #### Route 1 - Direct